cloudposse/.github/CODE_OF_CONDUCT.md

 ## Etiquette
 - Do not cross-post questions across multiple channels (pick one)
-- Do not ask questions in #general.
+- Do not ask questions in  `#general`.
 Search channel instead or suggest one, if you can’t find one.
 - Use the professional language you would use at work.
 Avoid using profanity in any language.
 - Praise publicly (with tons of emojis!)
 - Criticize constructively, but never disparagingly(e.g. there are no “stupid” questions)